3xplo1t3r-team/writeups/README.md

-# writeups
-Collection of write-ups by team 3xplo1t3r
+Collection of write-ups by team TOP